Are you looking for information about offers, devices or your account?

 A percentage of our suppliers by emissions based on our scope 3 model covering purchased goods and services, capital goods, fuel and energy related activities and upstream transportation and distribution will have science-based targets by 2030

-Read more on our progress in our latest ESG report and Climate and TCFD report
+Visit our reporting centre to read more in the ESG report and Climate and nature report